suuelee/druber-responsive/README.md

     navbarLinks.classList.toggle('active')
 })
 ```
+Although this is a very simple example of making a website responsive, these are the principles that one could use for any given website.

 ## Who does this impact?

+Responsive design will likely be a team effort as it impacts both front and back end developers, as well as designers.

+   - As shown in the nav bar example, the design of the nav bar completely changed.
+The designer would likely be required to create a new design
+   - Developers will have to modify CSS styling, some HTML, and potentially Javascript

 ## Challenges to consider

+    There are many challenges to consider:

+    - Prioritization:
+    - Performance:
+    - Accessibility:
+    - Modularity
+    - Testing
+    - Design/UI: prototypes, user testing, accessibility
+    - Optimization

 ## What *should* the Druber team have done?